transformrs/trv/README.md

     --release
 ```

+Do note that Zonos is way more unstable than Kokoros at the time of writing.
+For example, sometimes it will add random sounds like the sound of swallowing.
+So in practice, the Kokoro model is probably the better option for now.

 ## Portrait Video

 To create a portait video, like a YouTube Short, you can set the page to